yb24/Tweelink/Twitter-Data-Collection/twitter-helpful-links.md

 	4. Important note: Retweets can not have a Place attached to them, so if you use an operator such as has:geo, you will not match any Retweets. has:geo is not available in Sandbox mode.
 Try -is:retweet

 	5. Note that the “coordinates” attributes is formatted as [LONGITUDE, latitude], while the “geo” attribute is formatted as [latitude, LONGITUDE].

+How to collect twitter dataset:

+	1. for any given topic, set start_time and end_time differing by 1 day for 7 days for 1 month.

+	2. every person will run their list of a particular query for 7 days.

+	3. keep in mind the path of csv file (change if needed for your system).
+DO NOT track/commit this csv file (see .gitignore for this).